-The transformation of the FPB as the future Online Content regulator

-The rapidly changing technological development and the seismic shifts in the industry have not only created regulatory nightmares, they created regulatory duplication and fragmentation, in areas that they never existed before, while also creating new regulatory scopes which at the moment are not accounted for within the regulatory space, particularly on online platforms.
+The transformation of the FPB as the future Online Content regulator only created regulatory nightmares, they created regulatory duplication and fragmentation, in areas that they never existed before, while also creating new regulatory scopes which at the moment are not accounted for within the regulatory space, particularly on online platforms.
 The transformation of the FPB as the future content regulator is set to locate and transform the FPB within the context of the changing regulatory landscape by clearly outlining what the FPB should regulate and the model of its regulation.
 These key strategic projects are set to preoccupy us in the medium term.